 Homestay programs involve an international student living with an Australian family in their home, and it is a great way for international students to fully integrate themselves into Australian life.
 These programs are popular with secondary students or students enrolled in short-term English courses.
 Single or shared rooms are generally available, and costs vary by type of room, but are usually between A$110 and A$270 per week.
 Although meals are generally covered under the cost, self-catered homestay is also available.
-Students can generally find that their institution’s accommodation services keep a register of approved and reputable homestay providers.
+Students will find that their institution’s accommodation services keep a register of approved and reputable homestay providers.
 For more information on various homestay companies and packages, please see the homestay section of our website.

 Hostel and Guest House Accommodation

-Some international students may choose to stay in hostel or guest house accommodations.
+Some international students may choose to stay in hostels or guest house accommodations.
 Kitchen and bathroom facilities are shared, and students cook for themselves in this type of accommodation.
 At around A$80-A$135 a week, these accommodations tend to be cheaper than university or homestay accommodations.
-They also provide a valuable opportunity for social interaction amongst international students.
+They also provide a valuable opportunity for social interaction amongst other international students.

 Many students in Australia choose to share the cost of a rental property with several housemates.
 Students who choose this type of housing may either move into a pre-established household, or they may set up a household with friends.
 Students generally have to provide some or all of the household’s furniture, as rental properties are rarely furnished.
 Rental accommodations generally cost around A$100-A$400 per week, and shared rental accommodations cost around A$70-A$250 per week.
 These accommodations usually require payment of rent in advance, as well as a security payment, which is generally equal to one month’s rent, paid up front.